 Upgrading lighting, appliances and water heating* equipment

-Energy used for lighting and appliances can account for nearly half your utility bill.
-Installing ENERGY STAR qualified products recommended by your Home Performance with ENERGY STAR contractor can help you reduce the energy used, helping to lower your utility costs.
+Energy used in these areas can account for nearly half your utility bill.
+Installing ENERGY STAR qualified products recommended by your Participating Contractor can help you reduce the energy used, helping to lower your utility costs.

 ENERGY STAR qualified window models that are specific to your local climate will help insulate your home from outdoor temperature changes, eliminate drafts and lower your energy costs.